hknutzen/Netspoc/outline.markdown

 * **Prepare security zones and areas:**
  :  [set_zone](/Netspoc/technical.html#prepare_zones)
     The topology graph is now abstracted, with parts of the graph being bundled to zones and areas.
-This allows inheritance of properties to objects located inside an area as well as faster path traversal on the abstracted graph.
+This allows inheritance of properties from areas to zones and from zones to networks.
+Using the abstracted graph of zones and routers also accelerates path traversal.

 * **Prepare fast path traversal:**
  :  [setpath](/Netspoc/technical.html#prepare_traversal)